Suicidal Tendencies: Early career and Suicidal Tendencies (1980–1986)

-In 1983, Suicidal Tendencies signed with the independent label Frontier Records and released their self-titled debut.
+In 1983, Suicidal Tendencies signed with the independent label Frontier Records and released their self-titled debut album.
 It was described by critic Steve Huey as "Fast, furious, and funny...
 Mike Muir proves himself an articulate lyricist and commentator, delving into subjects like alienation, depression, and nonconformist politics with intelligence and humor."
 It contained the song "Institutionalized", which featured a music video that became one of the first hardcore punk videos to receive substantial MTV airplay, and greatly expanded the band's fan base.
 Prior to creating the "Institutionalized" video, the band appeared on an episode of the MTV program, "The Cutting Edge", which generated some criticism by fans who regarded MTV as too mainstream; criticism to which Muir responded, "I think it was the best thing that's been on MTV!
 It's a helluva lot better to see Suicidal Tendencies on [MTV] than it is to see Duran Duran."
 The song "Institutionalized" was later featured in the 1984 film Repo Man, as well as in a 1986 episode of the TV show Miami Vice which also featured a cameo appearance of the group performing in a club.
 Soon after the release of their debut album in 1983, Estes left the band and was replaced by Jon Nelson.

 That same year was the beginning of Suicidal Tendencies's four-year recording hiatus and Mike Muir and bassist Louiche Mayorga formed the label Suicidal Records as well as the band Los Cycos.
 After some lineup changes the band recorded the song "It's Not Easy" written by Muir.
 "Welcome to Venice" was the first record to be released on Suicidal Records; the original masters were later destroyed in a fire.
 In 1989, Suicidal Tendencies re-recorded "It's Not Easy" for their release Controlled By Hatred/Feel Like Shit...
 DejaVu album.
 The other Los Cycos track "A Little Each Day" which never made it to the album, was re-recorded for the 1987 Suicidal Tendencies release Join the Army and again on Still Cyco After All These Years released in 1993.
 In 2000 it resurfaced on the FNG compilation and a fourth time on 2008's (split) album Lights...Camera...Revolution!/Still Cyco After All These Years.
 The band found a new label in Caroline Records in 1986.